 In-app or push provisioning is done within your own app.
 This means that you have preauthenticated the cardholder (check with Apple for a suitable authentication option) and want the token request to be approved.
 During push provisioning the cardholder will not enter their PAN and instead an encrypted blob must be sent to Apple to confirm the card details.
 Since a PAN is needed, you must be PCI compliant to complete this yourselves.
-Alternatively, MeaWallet can do this on your behalf and will be able to extract PAN data directly from GPS to complete this.
-See Push Provisioning with MeaWallet.
+Alternatively, you can use one of the supported GPS third party push provisioning providers to extract the PAN data directly from GPS to complete this.
+See Using a GPS Supported Third Party for Push Provisioning.